aktive/hakboard/README.md

 ## Introduction
 HAKboard integrates project, task and user data from [Kanboard](https://kanboard.org/), a free and open source Kanban project management tool, into [Home Assistant](https://www.home-assistant.io/), an open source home automation platform.
 It stores project data in a collection of dynamically generated sensor entities for easy integration into automations and dashboards.
 It is installed and configured exclusively via the [Home Assistant Community Store (HACS)](https://www.hacs.xyz/) UI as a custom integration.

-**Background**: The purpose of initially developing HAKboard was to explore what a **great** Home Assistant custom integration should look like.
-After spending too long  using, configuring and fixing poorly developed integrations, we were curious to see what the gold standard looked like.
-This necessitated a deep focus on:
+**Background**: The purpose of initially developing HAKboard was to explore what a zero-code Home Assistant custom integration could look like and hopefully make it easy for non-technical users.
+This necessitated a focus on:
-- **User experience:** HAKboard must be 100% UI-configurable from day 1.
+- **User experience:** HAKboard must be easy to install and 100% UI-configurable from day 1.
-- **Documentation:** Users should not have to look at code to understand how an integration works.
+- **Documentation:** Users should not have to look at code to understand how an integration works, and a data schemas must be included.
 - **Compliance:** We implemented the latest, HA-approved methods to create and manage entities, perform API calls, construct the UI and generate native Lovelace cards.
 - **Speed:** HAKboard is **fast**.
-Highly optimized code implements best practices for installation, re-configuration, network calls and entity management.
+Implementation of HA best practices for installation, re-configuration, network calls and entity management.

 ## Features
 - Fully UI-driven configuration (no YAML or code required), installable via HACS.